 Lower down than the mainland of Greece (going lower down in Europe is almost always a good bet for getting warmer weather), Crete holds on to the sunshine just that bit longer and better than any destinations on the mainland.

-Ideally, there would be many more Greek islands on here with Crete but a fair few Greek islands shut down for travellers in the winter months (you’d be so disappointed if you tried visiting Santorini in the middle of winter) unlike Crete which slows down but never really stops as the islands is far too big and has people on here that call it home regardless of what season it is.
+Ideally, there would be many more Greek islands on here with Crete but a fair few Greek islands shut down for travellers in the winter months (you’d be so disappointed if you tried visiting Santorini in the middle of winter), unlike Crete which slows down but never really stops as the islands are far too big and have people on here that call it home regardless of what season it is.

 The Spanish island of Ibiza does get colder in the winter month but not nearly as drastic as you get on the mainland (far from actually).

 Ibiza is also one of those places that actually is fantastic to visit out of season.
 Prices are nowhere nearly extortionate as the summer months, the island still remains as gorgeous as it’s ever been.